 Report by: Francis O’Sullivan, AHT

-Figures taken from the Inspection Data Summary Report (IDSR) Dec 2024 unless otherwise noted
+Figures taken from the Inspection Data Summary Report (IDSR) Feb 2026 where available

-Bentley Wood High school is an above average size comprehensive school for girls in Harrow with currently 1375 students between the ages of 11 and 19.
+Bentley Wood High school is an above average size comprehensive school for girls in Harrow with currently 1394 students between the ages of 11 and 19.
 The school has a very diverse intake of girls from a large catchment area.
-The school location deprivation indicator is ‘well below average’.
-The pupil base deprivation, however, is ‘below average’.
+The school location deprivation indicator is ‘below average’.
+The pupil base deprivation, however, is ‘close to average’.

 Free school meals